grafana/tutorials/tutorials/build-a-panel-plugin-with-d3.md

 [[**import** [create-plugin](shared/create-plugin.md)]]

-## Data-driven transformations using D3.js
+## Data-driven transformations

-[D3.js] is a JavaScript library for manipulating documents based on data.
+[D3.js](https://d3js.org/) is a JavaScript library for manipulating documents based on data.
 It lets you transform arbitrary data into HTML, and is commonly used for creating visualizations.

-###
-D3.js is already bundled with Grafana, and you can access it by importing the `d3` package.
+In fact, D3.js is already bundled with Grafana, and you can access it by importing the `d3` package.

 **SimplePanel.tsx**